Rambo: First Blood Part 2 (1985) - Review

 TL;DR (Conclusion)

-Rambo: First Blood Part II is stupid, cheesy, fun.
+Rambo: First Blood Part II is stupid, cheesy fun.
 There are some solid action sequences sprinkled throughout the film and the helicopter sequence is an exciting adventure, to say the least.
 Yet this is definitely not of the caliber that the original First Blood established.
-The Rambo series follows the same pattern of the Rocky films in that the originals of the series showcase Stallone's abilities as an actor, as well as do a fantastic job of telling a story with deep characters and emotional drama.
-But like the Rocky films, the Rambo sequels strip it all away real quick for the sake of action an entertainment.
+The Rambo series follows the same pattern as the Rocky films in that the originals of the series showcase Stallone's abilities as an actor, as well as do a fantastic job of telling a story with deep characters and emotional drama.
+But like the Rocky films, the Rambo sequels strip it all away real quick for the sake of action and entertainment.
 If you don't get enjoyment out of dumb action and cheesy clichés, this isn't for you.
-If you do, you've probably already seen this film and love it.
+If you do, you've probably already seen this film and loved it.